 We understand you’re facing a substantial financial burden already.
-The medical bills have been piling up, and you’re feeling overwhelmed about paying them.
+The medical bills have been piling up, and you feel overwhelmed about paying them.
 You might be unable to return to work because of the pain you’re experiencing or a resulting disability.

-At Abel Law Firm, it’s our goal to reduce your stress and make sure you don’t suffer any further.
+At Abel Law Firm, our goal is to reduce your stress and ensure you don’t suffer any further.
 We work on contingency, so you don’t have to pay us any upfront or ongoing legal fees.
-Once we secure your compensation, we’ll take a percentage for our fee and costs.
+Once we secure your compensation, we’ll take a percentage of our fees and costs.
 We don’t get paid unless you get paid.

 Call Abel Law Firm to Schedule Your Free Consultation